ORIOLE PLACE ROAD SAFETY & TRAFFIC CONTROL

 By signing this petition, the signatory affirms that she/he is authorized to do so and thereby bind the owner(s) of the respective parcel to the effect of this petition.

-3. Provide a lasting and dynamic solution to accompany the changes listed above.
+Provide a lasting and dynamic solution to accompany the changes/improvements that have already been implemented.
 These solutions are listed below in order of popularity, as voted on by residents of Oriole Place who chose to participate in the previous neighborhood meetings.

 A. Restore our street back to a dead-end with the preferred “end” being on the Shackleford (south bound) end of the street